Russian jokes: Taboo vocabulary

-(L) Another series of jokes exploits the richness of the mat vocabulary, which can give a substitute to a great many words of everyday conversation.
+Another series of jokes exploits the richness of the mat vocabulary, which can give a substitute to a great many words of everyday conversation.
 Other languages often use profanity in a similar way (like the English fuck, for example), but the highly synthetic grammar of Russian provides for the unambiguity and the outstandingly great number of various derivations from a single mat root.
 Emil Draitser points out that linguists explain that the linguistic properties of the Russian language rich in affixes allows for expression of a wide variety of feelings and notions using only a few core mat words:

-An agenda item on working conditions at a trade union meeting of a Soviet plant.
-Locksmith Ivanov takes the floor: "Mother fuckers!...
-Go fuck yourself!...
-Fuck you and you too again!..."
-A voice from the audience: "Right to the point, Vasya! we won't work without work robes!"